-People are considered non-residents of Canada for tax purposes if they usually live in a different country, do not have substantial residential ties to the country, live outside of Canada during the tax year, or stay in Canada for fewer than 183 days during the tax year.
+People are considered to be non-residents of Canada for tax purposes if they normally live in a different country, do not have substantial residential ties to the country, live outside of Canada during the tax year, or stay in Canada for fewer than 183 days during the tax year.
 Non-residents must file income tax returns in Canada if they owe taxes or want to claim refunds.

 Non-residents pay taxes on the income that they receive from Canadian sources.
 In most cases, the income that is earned by non-residents will be subject to taxes under Part XIII or Part I. The types of income that you might earn from Canadian sources that may be subject to Part XIII taxes include the following: